mhutch/mhutch.github.io/_posts/2009-04-03-monodevelop-asp-net-mvc-on-the-mac.md

 created: 1238817513
 redirect_from: /node/168
 ---
-After releasing a preview of the <a href="http://mjhutchinson.com/journal/2009/04/02/aspnet_mvc_monodevelop_addin_preview">ASP.NET MVC MonoDevelop addin</a>, I decided to try it on the Mac.
+After releasing a preview of the <a href="http://mjhutchinson.com/journal/2009/04/02/aspnet_mvc_monodevelop_addin_preview">ASP.NET MVC MonoDevelop addin</a>, I decided to try it on the Mac.<!--break-->

 Although the MonoDevelop 2.0 release on the Mac is still an alpha, it's a lot better on the Mac than 1.0 was.
 Other than a couple of GTK+ redraw issues, the major remaining problems are mostly to do with lack of Mac integration, such as Ctrl-Click, top-level menu bar and Mac-like keyboard shortcuts.
 Making MonoDevelop completely supported on the Mac is one of our targets for MonoDevelop 2.2.